JOELKUNDU/MouldPredictor/index.md

 - **NOTE**: This process will take time.

 ### Getting Help
-To resolve any issue related to how one can use the utility, the user can refer to the manual that is present in the **Help** tab in the navigation bar.
+To resolve any issue related to how one can use the utility or to get information about the code, the user can refer to the manual that is present in the **Help** tab in the navigation bar.

- To get information about the code the user simply has to search the function name in the manual present [here]() file to get details about the function or python script file.

 ## Code Documentation
 ### Technology Documentation